tinoryj/tinoryj.github.io/_posts/2020-04-10-Note-Annamalai2018Sharding.md

 * Capital and operational costs matter: $2 million per 100 petabytes per month.
 * Service request movements: The load of the data center is uneven, and can only choose to expand the capacity when facing hot spots.
-* Low read-write ratios: Fully-replicated data would incur significant cross-datacenter communication, as all replicas would have to be updated on writes.
+* Low read-write ratios: Fully-replicated data would incur significant cross-data center communication, as all replicas would have to be updated on writes.
 * Ineffectiveness of distributed caches:
     * In order to ensure the hit rate, the data center cache requires huge hardware input.
-    * Low read-write ratios lead to excessive communication over cross-datacenter links, because the data being written will be remote.
+    * Low read-write ratios lead to excessive communication over cross-data center links because the data being written will be remote.
     * Require strong consistency.
-It significantly increases the complexity of the solution, and it incurs a large amount of extra cross-datacenter communication, further exacerbating WAN latency overheads.
+It significantly increases the complexity of the solution, and it incurs a large amount of extra cross-data center communication, further exacerbating WAN latency overheads.

 ## How

-Design and implementation in the context of a single client application service "**ViewState**", which uses ZippyDB as its its underlying datastore system.
+Design and implementation in the context of a single client application service "**ViewState**", which uses ZippyDB as its underlying data storage system.
 * System overview
 ![AKKIO overview](img/paperReading/AKKIO-1.jpg)
 * The Akkio Location Service (ALS)